 Hattori Hanzo also trained as a famous swordsman and blacksmith, who was the master of the Sengoku period.
 His weapons were so sharp and strong that they were said to be able to cut through anything.
 He also had a reputation for being an expert in sword-making and repairing blades.

-The most famous thing he did was the development of the katana sword, which is known as one of the finest swords in Japan’s history.
+The most famous thing he did was the development of the katana sword, known as one of the finest swords in Japan’s history.
+It was even hijacked to be the preferred weapon of the ninja, who were trained in it as expertly as the samurai.
+It was obviously their enemy’s main resource of power.

 Hattori Hanzo’s Honorable Death?

-It is said that, on his deathbed, he wanted to find the perfect person who could take over his duties.
+It is said that, on his deathbed, he wanted to find the perfect person to take over his duties.
 He searched for a suitable successor and found none.
-He then took his own life and bequeathed all of his knowledge and skills to nobody else.
+He then took his own life and bequeathed his knowledge and skills to nobody else.
+This is the typical mentality of Samurai and those that respected their family honor.

 Fact About the Legendary Hattari Hanza